 Interested in Joining Work Scholars?

-Interested in potentially graduating debt free, or reduced your reliance on school loans?
-Want to connect your college to career with valuable work experience and a get a head start building a strong professional network?
-If you answered yes to any of these, then LC Work Scholars could be for you!
+Are you interested graduating with little to no debt and reducing your reliance on student loans?
+Would you like to link your college education to your career through valuable work experience and start building a strong professional network?
+If so, LC Work Scholars might be the perfect opportunity for you!

 Your Guide for Applying